markshannon/JIT_graveyard/README.md

 Note Pyston version 2 is a different project and still alive https://github.com/pyston/pyston

-### Sky Bison
+### Skybison

-Originally called Pyro, this was Instragram (now Meta)'s attempt at repeating history.
+Originally called Pyro, this was Instagram (now Meta)'s attempt at repeating history.

-Re-implemented the VM in C++, but used their own back end instead of LLVM.
+Re-implemented the VM in C++, including an interpreter written in assembly.
-The back end lives on in Cinder.

 https://github.com/facebookexperimental/skybison